 THE SIGN™

-• Best post-race celebratory noms: Mimosas and vegan french toast at Ernie’s (across the street from a place named Bert’s.
-Yes, I’m serious.)
+• Best brunch decision: Vegan French toast and mimosas at Ernie’s.
+Across the street from a place named Bert’s.
+Yes, really.